-image processing package for remote sensing data with supplementary modules for specific functionality.
-Coarse level: After the image data is pre-processed (co-registration and radiometric correction), the image data is loaded in Definiens.
-The pixel based image is transformed to an object based image by a segmentation step.
+Figure 4: Single image test data In level 2, the pixel based image is transformed to an object based image by a segmentation step.
+Because this only takes place within the ROI's, a lot of time can be saved.
 For extracting road segments and vehicles, usually a multiresolution segmentation is used.
 In contrast to chessboard segmentation and quad-tree segmentation, multiresolution segmentation delivers objects all different in size and shape.
 Parameters that control the segmentation are scale, shape and smoothness.
-After segmentation, regions of interest (actually the regions of non-interest) are determined with a simple spectral classification.
-In this way, regions of non-interest can be omitted in further processing on the one hand, and the classification in the regions of interest will be more accurate on the other hand.
-At this point, the use of support data, like vegetation and water maps, can improve the results.
-Medium level: In preparation of the basic classification, a second segmentation on a different level could be done, depending on the scale of the objects that have to be extracted in the next step.
-Next, the basic linear object classification is done.
+At this point, the use of additional support data, like vegetation and water maps, can improve the results.
+In preparation of the basic classification, a second segmentation could be done, depending on the scale of the objects that have to be extracted in the next step, see Figure 5.

+Figure 5: Multiresolution segmentation (1) and spectral difference segmentation (r) Next, the basic object classification is done.
 Parameters that are taken into account are - amongst others - spectral smoothness, length, width and length/width ratio.
 This results in a classification, in which linear or point targets are detected, but not identified yet.

-Fine level: In the following step, the basic classification is refined, resulting in a more or less accurate identification of the extracted objects.
+In the following step, the basic classification is refined, resulting in a more or less accurate identification of the extracted objects.
 For this, several methods are used: - Refine the segmentation in Definiens Professional and use the contextual classification rules.
-For example, if a line segment belongs to a road, there are probably more line segments in the neighborhood.
+For example, if a line segment belongs to a road, there are probably more line segments in the neighbourhood.
 This can be checked using the contextual parameters existence of, distance to or relative border to.
 In this way, roads, railways and waterways, or vehicles, ships and planes can be separated.
-Also - to some extent - the type can be determined, for example highway and country road, or car and truck. - Use support data.
+Also - to some extent - the type can be determined, for example highway and country road, or car and truck. - Use additional support data.
 For example, bridges will be found in the water and (old) roadmaps can be used to verify road extraction.
-Vehicles mostly will be on or in the neighborhood of roads. - For roads the "merge class" functionality in Definiens is used to connect separate line segments.
+Vehicles mostly will be on or in the neighbourhood of roads. - For roads the "merge class" functionality in Definiens is used to connect separate line segments.
 Also, small loose segments that are probably not road segments can be deleted using the shape and size parameters in Definiens.
-This can be a cumbersome process, that is very hard to automate, yet it is important to do before the topology is build.
-In Figure 3, an example is given of a refinement of ships-classification using support data (water).
+In Figure 6, an example is given of a refinement of shipsclassification using support data (water).

-Figure 3: Basic object classification (a), cleaning (b) and refinement (c) The result of the classification in Definiens is a shape file with features and their attributes.
-For the detected road segments, the topology of the line features is build with the vector module of Erdas Imagine 9, in order to generate a road network.
-In Figure 4, the road classification result is outlined, before and after refinement, with the road topology and attribute table.
+Figure 6: Basic object classification (a), cleaning (b) and refinement (c) The result of the classification in Definiens is a shape file with features and their attributes.
+For the detected road segments, the topology of the line features is built, in order to generate a road network.
+In Figure 7, the road classification result is outlined, with the road topology and attribute table.

-Figure 4: Road extraction before (I) and after refinement with road topology and attribute table(r) For the detected vehicles a last type matching step is applied.
-In an object database the (numerical) characteristics of different types of vehicles are stored, like length, width, area, color, etc. The characteristics of the classified vehicles can be compared to the database with SQL queries, for example in MS Access, and tie them to a specific vehicle type.
+Figure 7: Road extraction result with road topology and attribute table(r) For the detected vehicles a last type matching step is applied.
+In an object database the (numerical) characteristics of different types of vehicles are stored, like length, width, area, colour, etc. The characteristics of the classified vehicles can be compared to the database with SQL queries, for example in MS Access, and tie them to a specific vehicle type.
 The advantage of this method is that the database can easily be extended or updated.
-Figure 5 gives an example of a vehicle classification with the use of a very simple vehicle characteristics database, in which only the minimum and maximum length and width of cars and trucks are included.
+Figure 8 gives an example of a vehicle classification with the use of a very simple vehicle characteristics database, in which only the minimum and maximum length and width of cars and trucks are included.
 Cars are blue, trucks are purple and the red objects cannot be typed as car or truck.